skyzh/skyzh-site/content/pages/about/_index.md

 [agatedb]: https://github.com/tikv/agatedb
 [terarkdb]: https://github.com/bytedance/terarkdb

 Also, I love becoming part of the open-source community.
 I’m currently the [TiKV project’s][tikv] maintainer.
 In addition, I maintain several widely-used projects like SJTUG mirror and SJTUThesis in the [SJTUG community][sjtug].
-Furthermore, to enable more and more students to learn about the database, I built an educational OLAP database called [RisingLight][risinglight] with my colleagues in Singularity Data.
+Furthermore, to enable more and more students to learn about the database, I built an educational OLAP database called [RisingLight][risinglight] with my friends.

 [tikv]: https://tikv.org
 [sjtug]: https://github.com/sjtug
 [risinglight]: https://github.com/risinglightdb/risinglight
 [risingwave]: https://github.com/singularity-data/risingwave

-For the future, I am constantly seeking opportunities to build things that interest me, excite me, and impact people.
+For the future, I am constantly seeking opportunities to build things that excite me and impact people.

 <details>
 <summary>My profile photo</summary>